Carpe-Hora/ExtraPropertiesBehavior/README.md

 }
 ```

-Then, just use extra properties as if it where built in fields :
+Then, just use extra properties as if it where built in fields:

 ``` php
 <?php